Does CBD Show up on a Drug Test? – Urine, Blood, and Hair

 But what about CBD allows it to exist as a safe alternative to THC, and is there any risk of cross contamination?

-Will CBD ruin a drug test?
+Will CBD show up on a drug screen?

-Will full spectrum CBD oil make me fail a drug test?
+Will full-spectrum CBD oil make me fail a drug test?

 Full spectrum CBD is unlikely to make you fail a drug test because it contains only trace amounts of THC, but because cannabinoids are fat-soluble and build up in the body over time, things can become risky in the long-term.